AyanPathan47/techno_serve_official/src/pages/career/wordpress-developer.md

 -   Develop custom WordPress themes and templates from scratch.
 -   Troubleshoot and resolve website issues and bugs.
 -   Optimize websites for performance, speed, and security.
--   Stay up-to-date with WordPress trends, best practices, and new technologies.
+-   Stay up-to-date with WordPress trends, best practices, and new technologies.<br><br>

 ### Qualifications